shuai-xu/flink/docs/dev/table/udfs.md

 ### AggregateFunction VS DeclarativeAggregateFunction

-1. In `DeclarativeAggregateFunction`, `Expression` is used to declare the logic of the AGG, so we can make use of the [bultin scalar functions](tableApi.html#built-in-functions) of Flink table api.
+1. In `DeclarativeAggregateFunction`, `Expression` is used to declare the logic of the AGG, so we can make use of the [builtin scalar functions](tableApi.html#built-in-functions) of Flink table api.
 It also make it possible for the optimizer to reduce duplicate computation between different
 AGG functions.
 2. `AggregationFunction` we can use `DataView` to store complex states of the accumulator. `DataView` will be persisted in `State` which can cache a lot of data.
 That is needed by AGGs like DistinctCount.